Home Page › Blog › Psychiatric Service Dog

 - Cannot be treated less favorably than other customers

 - Cannot be charged fees that are not charged to other customers without animals.

 - Cannot be charged a deposit or fee that would be paid by customers with normal pets.

-Both the ADA and the DOT’s rules permit owners to self-train their psychiatric service dogs.
+Both the ADA’s and the DOT’s rules permit owners to self-train their psychiatric service dogs.
 If you’re not comfortable training your own dog, however, you can hire a professional trainer or reach out to an organization.
-Note however that there is no “official” training program for PSDs, although there are entities that issue guidelines and suggestions.
+Note: there is no “official” training program for PSDs, although there are entities that issue guidelines and suggestions.

 - Can the PSD ignore distractions?

 - Is the PSD obedient even in busy areas?

 - Does the PSD run after or lunge at other people and animals?

 - Is the PSD calm when around children and other animals?

 - Is the PSD able to maintain its focus on the handler even with the presence of food and treats?